Skip to content

 For organizations adopting the PAYG model for occasional or seasonal users:

-- Navigate to Microsoft 365 Admin Center > Billing > Pay-as-you-go services.
+1. Navigate to M365 Admin Center > Copilot > Billing & usage.

-- Create or review the billing policy tied to the correct Azure subscription.
+2. On the Billing policies tab, create or review the billing policy tied to the correct Azure subscription, resource group, and region.

-- Connect the billing policy to the approved service, such as Microsoft 365 Copilot Chat.
+5. On the Pay-as-you-go services tab, connect the billing policy to the approved service, such as Microsoft 365 Copilot Chat, SharePoint agents, or other billable Copilot services approved for the tenant.

-- Review usage and charges in M365 Admin Center > Cost Management and Microsoft Cost Management.
+8. Review usage and charges in M365 Admin Center > Billing > Cost Management and Microsoft Cost Management.

 Step 2: Configure License Assignment Groups